 —participant in “Revision, Christian Spirituality, and the Writing Life: A Week with Lauren Winner,” Summer 2017

-Participants will be expected to have a 12- to 15-page piece of non-fiction prose ready by November 1 to share with other workshop participants.
+Participants will be expected to have a 15- to 25-page piece of creative non-fiction prose ready by November 1 to share with other workshop participants.
 These pages should be something that you are in the midst of working on and want feedback on.
 This can be an essay, a book chapter, a series of linked flash pieces, or it might be a sustained piece of writing whose shape you don’t yet know (but not a sermon, disconnected or previously posted blog posts, or an academic journal article).
 It does not need to be the writing sample you submitted for admission.
 This piece will be read and discussed by everyone in the workshop.
 It should be a piece that you do not imagine revising substantially between the time of submission and the workshop.

 Some advance reading and/or writing may be required in preparation for the workshop.

 The application deadline for this workshop is Wednesday, August 1, 2018.
 To be considered for this workshop, you must fill out the application form managed by the Episcopal Diocese of Western North Carolina.

 A complete application includes four pieces, listed below.